 The AODTS-NMDS collects two types of data items: establishment-level elements and episode-level elements.
 Establishment-level items relate to the agencies that provide alcohol and other drug treatment.
 They are reported to the AIHW by state and territory health departments and the Australian Government Department of Health and Ageing.
-Episode-level items (see section 2.3 for an explanation of 'closed treatment episode') include demographic information about the person receiving treatment, together with information about the drugs of concern and the treatment provided.
+Episode-level items include demographic information about the person receiving treatment, together with information about the drugs of concern and the treatment provided.
 Episode-level items are collected by treatment agencies and transmitted to health departments, who combine them with establishment level items and send them to the AIHW for collation.